pub struct Shape {

 empty) element shapes and no dynamic tail shape.

-Sourcepub fn list(of: Shape) -> Self
+Sourcepub fn list(of: Shape, locations: impl IntoIterator<Item = Location>) -> Self

-pub fn list(of: Shape) -> Self
+pub fn list(of: Shape, locations: impl IntoIterator<Item = Location>) -> Self

 A List<S>